dstackai/dstack/docs/concepts.md

           gpu: 1
     ```

-Providers define how the workflow is executed and what properties can be specified for the workflow.
+The provider defines how the workflow is executed and what properties can be specified for the workflow.

 When you run the workflow via the `dstack run` CLI command, dstack create the cloud instance(s) within a minute,
 and runs the workflow.
 You can see the output of your workflow in real-time.